webtranslateit/webtranslateit/README.md

 Take a look at the [tour page](https://webtranslateit.com/tour) and at our [plans](https://webtranslateit.com/plans).
 We have a 10-day free trial, so you can give it a try for free.

-Plugin released under the MIT License.
+Released under the MIT License.